rondevous/lang_split/README.md

 ### Preparations:
 1. Export your language from [translations.telegram.org/**langname/appname**](https://translations.telegram.org)
-2. Also export the base language of it.
+2. Also export its base language.
 * If your base language is English, export [English](https://translations.telegram.org/en), if its Russian, export [Russian](https://translations.telegram.org/ru).
 * If your language is official, your base language is English by default.
 3. Keep all 3 files in the same folder:
 ```
 lang_split.py
 language_file.xml
-base_langauge_file.xml
+base_language_file.xml
 ```

 ## How to use: